pnnl/ExaGO/README.newell.md

 ## System description

-Newell is a cluster of five IBM AC922 Power9 servers.

-Deep learning research is computationally demanding and requires specialized hardware.
-In support of deep learning, Research Computing has recently made several infrastructure upgrades.
-These include six new compute nodes with NVIDIA Volta GPUs and five IBM Power 9 systems with four NVIDIA Volta GPUs per system.
-The new systems both expand our capability in deep learning and, in the case of the IBM machines, give researchers unfettered access to architectures found in the Summit supercomputer at Oak Ridge that is currently ranked #1 on the Top500 list.
+Newell is a cluster of five IBM AC922 Power9 servers four NVIDIA Volta GPUs per system.
+This system gives researchers unfettered access to architectures found in the Summit supercomputer at Oak Ridge that is currently ranked No. 1 on the [Top500 list](https://www.top500.org/).

 Specs:

-- 2 Power9 CPUs with a total of 128 logical cores per system
+- 2 Power9 CPUs with a total of 128 logical cores per node
 - 4 NVIDIA V100 GPUs with NVLINK (16GB per GPU)
 - 1TB of system memory per node
 - EDR Infiniband internal network